Sudo-Ivan/rns-page-node/README.md

 -p, --pages-dir: The directory to serve pages from.
 -f, --files-dir: The directory to serve files from.
 -i, --identity-dir: The directory to persist the node's identity.
--a, --announce-interval: The interval to announce the node's presence.
+-a, --announce-interval: The interval to announce the node's presence (in minutes, default: 360) == 6 hours.
--r, --page-refresh-interval: The interval to refresh pages.
+-r, --page-refresh-interval: The interval to refresh pages (in seconds).
--f, --file-refresh-interval: The interval to refresh files.
+-f, --file-refresh-interval: The interval to refresh files (in seconds).
 -l, --log-level: The logging level.
 ```